eperrier/QDataSet/README.md

 # QDataSet: Quantum Datasets for Machine Learning

 ## Overview
-This is the repository for the QDataSet introduced in [arxiv ref], a quantum dataset designed specifically to facilitate the training and development of QML algorithms.
+This is the repository for the QDataSet introduced in [arxiv ref] *QDataset: Quantum Datasets for Machine Learning* by Perrier, Youssry & Ferrie (2021), a quantum dataset designed specifically to facilitate the training and development of QML algorithms.
 The QDataSet comprises 52 high-quality publicly available datasets derived from simulations of one- and two-qubit systems evolving in the presence and/or absence of noise.

 The datasets are structured to provide a wealth of information to enable machine learning practitioners to use the QDataSet to solve problems in applied quantum computation, such as quantum control, quantum spectroscopy and tomography.
 Accompanying the datasets in this repository are a set of workbooks demonstrating the use of the QDataSet in a range of optimisation contexts.

+### Link to QDataSet

+The links to the QDataSet is here: [QDataSet Cloudstor Link](https://cloudstor.aarnet.edu.au/plus/s/rxYKXBS7Tq0kB8o).
+More details on cloud storage are included below.

+### Links to examples notebooks

+Example notebooks can be found in the 'examples' subfolder in this repository.

+### Link to QDataSet simulation code

+Links to the QDataSet simulation code can be found in the 'simulation' subfolder in this repository.

 ## Summary
 The QDataSet comprises 52 datasets based on simulations of one- and two-qubit systems evolving in the presence and/or absence of noise subject to a variety of controls.
 It has been developed to provide a large-scale set of datasets for the training, benchmarking and competitive development of classical and quantum algorithms for common tasks in quantum sciences, including quantum control, quantum tomography and noise spectroscopy.